Problem Validation

 • Pain points vary widely

-• Can't build for all of them
+• Cannot build for all of them

-If you see 2+ red flags: Pivot or move to a different idea.
+If you see 2+ red flags, pivot or move to a different idea.

 Moving to Solution Validation

-If problem validation succeeds:
+If problem validation succeeds, you now know:

 • The problem is real and painful